dotnet/android-samples/SectionIndex/README.md

 ---
-name: Xamarin.Android - Section Index
+name: Xamarin.Android - ListView Section Index
 description: This sample is part of the Android ListViews and Adapters series.
 page_type: sample
 languages: